 Geoff collaborates with his colleague, an ethical hacker, to deliver a live and interactive hacking/phishing demo that’s highly beneficial for corporate training and education.

 From global money laundering networks to intricate fraud campaigns, Geoff has explored the inner workings of the organised crime groups whose nefarious activities are costing businesses billions, and leaving law enforcement agencies struggling to keep up.
 His insights offer invaluable lessons for organisations trying to defend against an increasingly complex threat.
-He has delivered compelling keynote talks for some of the world’s biggest financial brands, including Mastercard, The World Bank, Bank of America, Citywire, The Central Bank of Ireland, NatWest and many more.
+He has delivered compelling keynote talks for some of the world’s biggest financial brands, including Mastercard, The World Bank, HSBC, Bank of America, Citywire, The Central Bank of Ireland, NatWest and many more.

 With more than a decade of experience covering computer hacking for the likes of Channel 4 News, BBC News and Forbes online, Geoff is one of the world’s leading journalists in this field.
 From ransomware to business email compromise to nation-state attacks, he has delved deep into the tactics that cyber crime gangs use to target their victims, and shares the insights that can help organisations protect themselves from attack.
 He has given keynote talks for leading tech security companies including Proofpoint, Mimecast, Kaspersky, Trend Micro, NCC Group, and spoken at major conferences including Black Hat and InfoSec.